-Class Reps are the first point of contact for any issue with your course.
-They act as a communication link between the class and the academic staff, which means liaising on any issues that arise on the course or providing student feedback on the course.
+Class Reps contribute to improving the learning and teaching experience with liaising with academic staff on any matters that arise on the course or providing student feedback on the course.

 Being a Rep is a great opportunity to boost your CV as you will develop transferable skills such as problem solving, communication, and meeting skills that can be used in future employment.
 You’ll also get a chance to see how decisions are made across the University.
 Best of all you get to have an impact and make a difference!